LLNL/XPL/Readme.md

 XPLacer/Tracer is released under a BSD 3-clause license (see license.txt) for details.

-The repository also contains code from the Rodinia benchmark suite, a Lawrence Berkeley Smith-Waterman implementation, and a version of LLNL`s Lulesh code.This software are released with their own license that is present in the respective directories.
+The repository also contains code from the Rodinia benchmark suite and a version of LLNL`s Lulesh code.
+These software are released with their own license that is present in the respective directories.

 ## Acknowledgement